Patriots fan’s death ruled homicide; 2 RI men charged with assault

 John Vieira, 59, and Justin Mitchell, 39, both of Warwick, have been charged with assault and disorderly conduct, as Morrissey ruled that the existing evidence does not provide a sufficient basis for homicide charges.

-The two were arrested by Foxboro police on Oct.
+Foxboro police arrested the two on Oct.
 6, according to a criminal complaint filed in Wrentham District Court.

 “We thank the members of the public who made their private videos of the altercation available for our review, and the investigators at the Foxborough Police Department, for their help in establishing a clear picture of these tragic events,” Morrissey said in the release.